 As UK roofs are being tested it is vital the roofing industry keep up with the demand for high-quality resistant roofing.
 We can’t predict the future or the UK weather, but we can ensure your roofing sheets are of high quality and delivered on time.
 Cardinal Steels supplies roofing sheets for a range of industries for instance industrial, commercial, residential, and agricultural.

 Our steel has been tested to stand the test of time no matter what and offers a 30-year quality guarantee on all of our coatings.
-Whether you need box profile steel roofing sheets, corrugated roofing, galvanised roof sheets, or general metal roof sheets we have the solution.
+Whether you need box profile roofing sheets, corrugated roofing sheets, galvanised roof sheets, or general metal roof sheets we have the solution.
 All of our products are manufactured to order in a range of thicknesses, colours, and finishes.
 Contact our friendly team today for advice and guidance from start to finish.